-Paula Name Meaning: Origin, History, and Significance
+Paula Name Meaning: Origin, History, & Significance

-Origins and Meaning of Paula
+Origins & Meaning of Paula

 Latin Roots